 - Finally, click Change Password.

-How to reset your Instagram password on iPhone and Android
+Reset your Instagram password on iPhone and Android

 If you have forgotten your Instagram password, you can easily reset it by following the steps below.